Stuart Forster looks at veganism and Veganuary during an interview with Day Radley, a vegan chef.

 Veganism and Veganuary

 As a person who loves good food and travels regularly, I’ve often wondered about the pros and cons of life as a vegan.
 After all, tasting local cuisine in the places that I visit is, for me, one of the great joys of travel.
-At the back of my mind there’s that niggling doubt that committing to veganism would mean missing out on some wonderful flavours and textures.
+At the back of my mind, there’s that niggling doubt that committing to veganism would mean missing out on some wonderful flavours and textures.

 While living in India I spent several weeks at a time eating a vegetarian diet.
 The range of choice and flavours of the vegetarian food made it a viable and enjoyable option.
-Still, I continued to consume dairy produce.
+Still, I continued to consume dairy products.

 Interview with Day Radley